 Paul Schrader.
 “Canon Fodder.”
 Film Comment.
 September/October 2006, 33-49.

 Use endnotes only for explanatory and digressive comments.
 Endnotes must be inputted manually in the body of the text with doubled square brackets, e.g, “One can not accuse Schrader of being unduly biased to American cinema, since over half (31 of 60) of the films are non-American. [[Although from a wholly international/global perspective, one can argue that 29 out of 60 films is still too much.]]
+In this case the sentence in double square brackets will appear as an end note at the end of the essay.

 Any accompanying photos should be included separately, in JPG or PNG format at a maximum size of 1000 pixels wide, 72 dpi resolution.
 It is the author’s responsibility to procure rights for any photographs submitted.